 In the early 2000s, Rubinstein left his high pressure career as a talent agent and decided to take a big leap of faith, rolling out the awnings on his first Joe storefront in 2003.
 The location: Waverly and Gay Streets in the ritzy West Village.
 The differentiating factors from other coffee shops, including Starbucks?
 Unique and exceptional-tasting coffees, an insistence on preparing excellent espresso beverages, and, most importantly, a personal touch.
 ‘Quality and hospitality have been the keys,’ insists Rubinstein, a doting dad and surprisingly calm fellow (considering all that caffeine).
 ‘When I decided to do this, I wanted to make sure people would walk out of Joe saying not only that their coffee is beautiful but, “The people who work there are so nice!”’

-The Joe locations serve close to 150 customers per hour these day – artfully prepared lattes and espresso; aromatic, responsibly farmed coffees from the world’s most ideal sources; hand-steeped cold-brew iced coffees that will put hair on your chest; and high quality pastries from mom-and- pop purveyors.
+The Joe locations serve upwards of 150 customers per hour these days — artfully prepared lattes and espresso drinks; aromatic, responsibly farmed coffees from the world’s top sources; hand-steeped cold-brews that will put hair on your chest; and high-quality pastries from mom-and-pop purveyors.
 Pick a Joe, any Joe, and the customers at the counter or guest tables are a cross-section of urban tastemakers who can’t ever go back to mediocre coffee after becoming a Rubinstein devotee.
 In recent years, Joe has opened its own roasting operation in Red Hook, Brooklyn, not to mention a small storefront that sells high-end espresso prep gear for pro and amateur “latte artists” alike.